AWS Certification Training Course

 So, as an architect you have the following options to execute a task:

 Let’s take the above use case as an example and understand why we chose Lambda to solve it.
+We will learn more about it from this AWS Lambda tutorial.

 AWS OpsWorks and AWS ElasticBeanstalk are used to deploy an app, so our use case is not to create an app, but to execute a back-end code.